nishantnayar/prefect-trading/docs/testing.md

 - ✅ **Market Status**: 29 tests covering UI components, market indicators, and display functions
 - ✅ **Home Dashboard**: Complete coverage of dashboard functionality and components
 - ✅ **Database Connectivity**: Full coverage of all database operations and error handling
-- ✅ **Testing Results**: Coverage of the testing results component and AgGrid integration
+- ✅ **Testing Results**: Coverage of the testing results component and Streamlit dataframe integration

 ## Running Tests